Arjuna-Matata/reimagined-pancake/README.md

 # reimagined-pancake
-An MEID/IMEI converter using stdnum and tkinter.
+An MEID/IMEI converter using python-stdnum and tkinter.